cloud-gov/federalist.18f.gov/pages/using-federalist/customer-responsibilities.md

 #### We control access to the hosting service that serves your static webpages

-Federalist moves content from your GitHub repositories into a secure build process and then into an "Amazon S3 Bucket" that holds your site files.
+Federalist moves content from your GitHub repositories into a secure build process and then into a file storage system that holds your site files.
+The credentials for the file storage system (Amazon S3 for those familiar) are secured within cloud.gov.